LazDude2012/OpenMDS/README.md

-Modular Force Field System is a Minecraft mod developed by ThunderDark.
+Modular Force Field System is a Minecraft mod developed by Thunderdark.